 This option does not filter the .frm files associated with InnoDB tables, meaning that regardless of the option's value, all the .frm files for all InnoDB tables are always backed up unless they are excluded by other options.
 Those .frm files for InnoDB tables that are not backed up should be deleted before the database backup is restored.
-See Section 3.3.4.1, "Backing Up Some or All InnoDB Tables" for details.
+See Making a Partial Backup with the Legacy Options for details.